vasthav/cryto-portfolio-tracker/README.md

 - Exchange
 - Quantity
 - Buy price
+- Sell price (if Any)
 Once filled go and run the app script as mentioned above.
-And the Values will be automatically updated.
+And all the other feilds/Values will be automatically updated.

 #### Market Watch
 This keeps track of the potential cryptocurrency and their performance on different durations.